 Need to Know

 The Hauraki Rail Trail is suitable for riders of all ages and abilities, being wide, flat and smooth for most of the way.
 Riders should take extra care on short road sections and crossings, and at cattle grids where wheels can get wedged.

 TYPE OF BIKE

-Friendly rail trail terrain makes this suitable for everything from children’s bikes and uprights, to touring bikes, mountain bikes and e-bikes.
+Friendly rail trail terrain makes this suitable for everything from children’s bikes and uprights, to touring bikes and mountain bikes.

 MAPS & NAVIGATION

 Although the trail is well signposted and easily accessible from the highway, carrying the official map will enhance the experience by pinpointing landmarks and assisting with ride timings.
-The map can be downloaded from the trail website, where the latest track status and updates can also be found.
+The map can be downloaded from the trail website.
 A free brochure with maps and listings for local attractions is also available from visitor centres and many shops/accommodation providers along the way.

 WEATHER & RIDING SEASON

 The Hauraki region is blessed with a temperate climate, making for great riding at any time of year.
 Riders should, however, always check the forecast, pack appropriate clothing, and note that the wind direction can greatly affect the enjoyment of the ride.
 A hat, sunscreen and plenty of water are essential in the summer months as there are long stretches with minimal shade.